destinymalone/head-first-java-cliffsnotes-example/chapter-1-dive-in-a-quick-dip-braking-the-surface/README.md

 Running a program means telling the Java Virtual Machine to "Load the 'MyFirstApp' class, them start executing its 'main()' method.
 Keep running until all the code in main is finished."

-No matter how many classes your program uses, there has to be a main() method to get the ball rolling.
+No matter how many classes your program uses, there has to be a main() method to get the started.

 ## What can you say in the main method?

 Statements--do something

-Loops--for, while, and do-while: > (greater than), < (less than), == (equality)--one = is assignment---boolean inside parentheses
+Loops--for, while, and do-while: > (greater than), < (less than), == (equality)--one = is assignment---

+Boolean inside the parentheses to get a true or false answer

 Branching--if/else tests